 - citric acid cycle glycolysis oxidative phosphorylation oxidation of pyruvate

-- Bacteria lack introns while many eukaryotic genes contain many of these intervening sequences.
+- Bacteria lack introns, while many eukaryotic genes contain several of these intervening sequences.

 - Glycolysis produces pyruvate, which is converted to acetyl-CoA and enters the citric acid cycle.
-This cycle produces and , which donate electrons to the electron transport chain to pump protons and produce through chemiosmosis.
-Production of using an electron transport chain and chemiosmosis is called oxidative phosphorylation.
+This cycle produces NADH and FADH2, which donate electrons to the electron transport chain to pump protons and produce ATP through chemiosmosis.
+Production of ATP using an electron transport chain and chemiosmosis is called oxidative phosphorylation.

-- The citric acid produces pyruvate, which converts to glucose to enter glycolysis.
-This pathway produces and , which enter oxidative phosphorylation to produce through chemiosmosis.
+- The citric acid cycle produces pyruvate, which converts to glucose to enter glycolysis.
+This pathway produces NADH and FADH2, which enter oxidative phosphorylation to produce ATP through chemiosmosis.

-- Citric acid produces and , which undergo oxidative phosphorylation.
-This produces by pumping protons through chemiosmosis.
-The produced is utilized in large amount in the process of glycolysis.
+- The citric acid cycle produces NADH and FADH2, which undergo oxidative phosphorylation.
+This produces ATP by pumping protons through chemiosmosis.
+The ATP produced is utilized in large amount in the process of glycolysis.

 - Glycolysis produces pyruvate, which directly enters the citric acid cycle.
 This cycle produces the energy currency that undergoes the electron transport chain to produce water and ATP.